bt422210/BT4222-Group-10/README.md

 ## 🧭 Workflow Overview (Steps 1–6)

-Our project follows a clear end‑to‑end pipeline, reflected directly in the notebook structure.
+Our project follows a clear end‑to‑end pipeline, numbered based on steps.
 Each step corresponds to a specific stage in data preparation, feature construction, and model development.

 ### **Step 1: Data Preprocessing & Embedding Generation**
 **`1_data_preprocess.ipynb`**